pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 For each provider you can specify a state change URL to use to switch the state of the provider.
 This URL will receive the providerState description from the pact file before each interaction via a POST.
 As for normal requests, a request filter (`stateChangeRequestFilter`) can also be set to manipulate the request before it is sent.

+You can also give a Closure for the stateChange that returns the URL.

 ```
 pact {